 **What works:** - Scout fields regularly, especially during high-risk periods - Use predictive models based on weather (many pests thrive in specific conditions) - Act at threshold levels, not after obvious damage - Rotate pest control methods to prevent resistance - Consider beneficial insects and integrated pest management

-**Impact:** Early intervention reduces yield losses by 15-25% and lowers pesticide costs.
+**Impact:** Early intervention reduces yield losses by 15-25% and lowers pesticide costs (University of Illinois Extension, 2024).

 5. Choose the Right Varieties for Your Conditions